-This simple Valentine’s Day science project is a must-try!
+This simple Valentine’s Day crystal heart science experiment is a must-try!
 With just a few ingredients, kids can make a sparkly, gorgeous heart AND learn about chemistry at the same time.
-Give it a try and then hop over and then make our conversation heart catapults too!

 This post contains Amazon affiliate links.